Hot Dog Bun Stuffing Recipe is a fun sausage stuffing recipe for the kids! Adults are going to be digging into this too, so make sure you make enough!

 Bring the broth to a simmer and cook for 15 minutes over medium low heat.
 Remove the skillet from the heat and let cool for 5 minutes.

-Place the toasted hot dog bun pieces into a large bowl then pour the chicken broth and sausage mixture on top.
+Place the toasted hot dog bun pieces into a large bowl with the mozzarella cheese, then pour the chicken broth and sausage mixture on top.
 Stir gently to combine then add the cream and stir well to combine.

 Pour the stuffing into a buttered 9″ x 13″ casserole dish, cover with foil and bake for 30 minutes.